Movie: Tender Dracula (1974)

 Peter Cushing is one of my favorite actors.
 For one thing, I have yet to see him in anything where I felt he gave less than his best efforts, regardless of budget or quality of the material.
 Also, regardless of the character he plays, there’s always an element beneath it all of a kindly grandfather.
 In everything I have read about him, he is described as not only a gentleman, but a gentle man.

-Which made it all the more shocking to see him in the soft-porn tripe that is 1974’s Tender Dracula.
-Mind you, he isn’t in any of the pornier moments, but it is still weird to see if in a film with this much nudity and sexualized material.
+All of which made it all the more shocking to see him in the soft-porn tripe that is 1974’s Tender Dracula.
+Mind you, he isn’t in any of the pornier moments, but it is still weird to see him in a film with this much nudity and sexualized material.

 He plays an actor famous for his horror films.
 When he decides he is done with the genre, an outraged producer sends two inept writers (Bernard Menez and Stephane Shandor) and two alleged actresses (Miou-Miou and Nathalie Courval) to the actor’s gothic castle to help change his mind.